 - The General Data Protection Regulation (GDPR) is crucial to EU privacy and human rights laws.

-Fortunately, real-world accessibility challenges have real-world solutions, and the four web accessibility standards below are the foundation for positive steps forward.
+Fortunately, real-world accessibility challenges have real-world solutions, and the four web accessibility standards we list below are the foundation for taking positive steps forward.

 There are four primary principles (POUR), which are universally recognized accessibility guidelines for websites (see descriptions below).